 At the end of the 10-week program, students will participate in a special “Henry G. Steinbrenner Scholars Research Day” held on the final day of the program.
 Students will deliver a short presentation of their research project, followed by a poster session.
 Faculty, students, post-doctoral fellows, and scientific staff will be invited to attend this event and an award will be presented to the winner of the poster session.

 Applications for the 2023 Henry G. Steinbrenner Scholar Program will be available beginning Thursday, December 1, 2022

 REMOTE PROGRAM DURING COVID-19 PANDEMIC

-Instead of cancelling the Student Research Intern Program because of the coronavirus and quarantine restrictions, The Miami Project transformed this program to be conducted remotely for the first time in its history.
-This year, 54 college students from across the nation, rather than the normal 12 students living in Miami, were able to participate.
+Rather than cancel the Student Research Intern Program due to the Coronavirus and quarantine restrictions, Miami Project transformed it to operate remotely.
+During the summer of 2021, 54 college students from across the country participated, rather than the usual 12 students living in Miami.

-The program was held three times a week via Zoom sessions.
-The sessions include lectures by the University of Miami Miller School of Medicine’s faculty experts and discussions with scientists who illuminate the breadth of The Miami Project’s research.
-Topics include the neurocognitive effects of concussion, pain in neurotrauma, biomedical engineering, and drug discovery.
-There are also career development sessions on such essential skills as writing grants and CVs, making effective presentations, and communicating science.
+The program was conducted via Zoom three times a week.
+There were lectures by the University of Miami Miller School of Medicine faculty and discussions which showcased the breadth of research carried out by The Miami Project.
+Topics included the neurocognitive effects of concussion, pain in neurotrauma, biomedical engineering, and drug discovery.
+Also included are career development sessions on writing grants and CVs, presenting effectively, and communicating science.